ReallyGnusys/mrfbus/README.md

 Linux devices can participate in MRFBUS networks, enabling higher level applications to access MRFBUS devices from the wider network.

-The default MRFBUS app compiles into less than 16K of ROM for a CC430F5137.

 The linux implementation of MRFBUS uses epoll to emulate the interrupt driven microcontroller implementation using a single thread.
 Most of the code is common between architectures,  allowing core development and testing to be largely carried out in a linux environment.

 ### What does the default MRFBUS app do?